Introduction to quantum groups: 16a. Matrix models

 On the other hand, since $u$ is biunitary, so is $U$, and it follows that the spaces on the right form a Tannakian category.
 Thus, we have a quantum group $(H,v)$ given by:

 By the above discussion, $C(H)$ follows to be the Hopf image of $\pi$, as claimed. \end{proof}

 The inner faithful models $\pi:C(G)\to M_K(C(T))$ are a very interesting notion, because they are not subject to the coamenability condition on $G$, as it was the case with the stationary models, as explained in Theorem 16.3.
-In fact, there are no known restrictions on the class of closed subgroups $G\subset U_N^+$ which can be modelled in an inner faithful way.
+In fact, there are no known restrictions on the class of subgroups $G\subset U_N^+$ which can be modelled in an inner faithful way.
 Thus, our modelling theory applies a priori to any compact quantum group.

-Regarding now the study of the inner faithful models, a key problem is that of computing the Haar integration functional.
-The result here, from \cite{bfs}, \cite{wa4}, is as follows:
+Regarding now the study of the inner faithful models, a key problem is that of computing the Haar functional.
+The result here, from Wang \cite{wa3}, is as follows:

 \begin{theorem} Given an inner faithful model $\pi:C(G)\to M_K(C(T))$, we have

 where $\int_G^r=(\varphi\circ\pi)^{*r}$, with $\varphi=tr\otimes\int_T$ being the random matrix trace. \end{theorem}